Peru: The Top 10 Must-Sees

 10 – Land of Pleasures: Exquisite Cuisine & Pisco

-Adding to that distinction, three restaurants in Lima hold rank on The World’s 50 Best Restaurants list of 2018, and for many consecutive years in a row.
-These include:
+Peru’s cuisine is widely recognized and consistently lauded.
+For the sixth consecutive year, Peru has been named Best Culinary Destination by the prestigious World Travel Awards.
+Adding to that distinction, three restaurants in Lima hold rank on The World’s 50 Best Restaurants list of 2018, and have been a part of this list for many years now.

 In 6thplace: Central